-Fire Response & Rescue Services are not provided by the Village, as they are provided through the Metro Vancouver Regional District.
-The cost of these shared regional services (joint services with the Villages of Belcarra & Anmore) are requisitioned and funded through the Metro Vancouver Regional District and are run by the Sasamat Volunteer Fire Department or SVFD.
+Fire response & rescue services are not a function or service of the Village of Belcarra.
+These services are provided through the Sasamat Volunteer Fire Department (SVFD), which is an established Metro Vancouver Regional District (Metro Vancouver) service (established by Supplementary Letters Patent dated January 10, 1980).
+The SFVD is a regional service, under the auspices of Metro Vancouver, which is cost shared by and undertaken for the benefit of the Villages of Belcarra and Anmore.
+As such these joint services are requisitioned and funded through Metro Vancouver.

 The SVFD is governed by a seven (7) member Board of Trustees with three (3) representatives each from both Belcarra and Anmore Councils and one (1) member from Metro Vancouver.